-- August 22, 2011 – A female eland calf is born at the park, weighing in at 50 lbs.
-It’s the second eland birth of season, bringing the herd to a total of 11.
+- August 22, 2011 – A female eland calf is born at the park, weighing 50 lbs.
+It’s the second eland birth of the season, bringing the herd to a total of 11.

 - September 21, 2011 – A female Cape buffalo is born to mother Semara, weighing about 45 pounds.

 - January 27, 2012 – A baby female reticulated giraffe is born.
-At 6 foot, 2 inches tall and weighing approximately 176 pounds, the newborn is the calf of father, Jafari and mother, Cupid.
-This is Jafari’s second calf, and Cupid’s fifth.
+At 6 feet, 2 inches tall, and weighing approximately 176 pounds, the newborn is the calf of father Jafari and mother Cupid.
+This is Jafari’s second calf and Cupid’s fifth.

 - July 30, 2012 – A male eland calf is born, weighing in at 53 pounds.
 The park hand raised the calf as its mother was not taking care of it.
-The hand raising included 5 bottle feedings a day for the first month.
-Once large and healthy enough, the calf joined the other 11 eland on the South Veldt.
+The hand-raising included 5 bottle feedings a day for the first month.
+Once large and healthy enough, the calf joined the other 11 elands on the South Veldt.

 - October 23, 2012 – A female white rhinoceros is born on habitat to mother Kisiri and father Tambo.
 The rhino is later named Jasiri.